twbs/bootstrap/docs/4.0/utilities/colors.md

 <p class="text-{{ color.name }}">.text-{{ color.name }}</p>{% endfor %}
 {% endexample %}

-Contextual text classes also work well on anchors with the provided hover and focus states. **Note that the `.text-white` class has no link styling.**
+Contextual text classes also work well on anchors with the provided hover and focus states.

 {% example html %}
 {% for color in site.data.theme-colors %}